-If you’re reading this article, you may be seriously thinking about being a surrogate for a friend or family member.
-Whether you thought of the idea yourself or the intended parents asked you to help them this way, you’re probably honored at the opportunity that has been presented to you — and the trust and respect it means your loved one has for you.
+If you’re reading this article, you may be seriously thinking about being a surrogate for a family member.
+Whether you thought of the idea yourself or the intended parents have asked you to help them this way, you’re probably honored at the opportunity that has been presented to you — and the trust and respect it means your loved one has for you.
 You may even be excited to get started as soon as possible.

 1. What are the surrogacy laws in my state?